T3DocumentationStarter/Public-Info-053/Documentation/Manual.rst

   ldapsearch -x -h directory.example.com -L -b ou=Addressbook,dc=example,dc=com "(mail=john.doe@example.com)"

-All occurences of a '?' in *ldapSearch* will be replaced by the user data typed in via the text-*FormElement*.
+All occurrences of a '?' in *ldapSearch* will be replaced by the user data typed in via the text-*FormElement*.
-The typed data will be escaped to fullfill LDAP search limitations.
+The typed data will be escaped to fulfill LDAP search limitations.
 Regular *Form* variables might be used on all parameter and will be evaluated during form load (!) - *not* at the time when the user types something.